The Student Tools for Emergency Planning (STEP) program is a classroom-based emergency preparedness curriculum for fourth and fifth grade students.

 CURRICULUM

-STEP includes three core lessons that can be taught in as little as 30 minutes.
-Educators can also incorporate supplemental lessons on specific disasters – severe weather, fire, flood, and pandemic emergencies.
+The STEP program is a modular emergency preparedness curriculum with activities that can be used in many different settings, inside and outside of school.
+The main course can be taught in as little as 30 minutes.
+Educators can also incorporate supplemental lessons on specific focus areas, including severe weather, floods, and fires.